On Jacobian group arithmetic for typical divisors on curves: Jacobian arithmetic for typical divisor classes

-The algorithm as stated contains some redundancy in the form of repeated computations.
-Suppose that at the stage \emph{prior} to starting the doubleflip, we had $\tilde{s}, \tilde{t}$ and were about to carry out a flip to find $W^{3g}_D$ to obtain the input to our algorithm.
+Remark: The algorithm as stated contains some redundancy in the form of repeated computations.
+Suppose that at the stage \emph{prior} to starting the doubleflip, we had $\tilde{s}, \tilde{t}$ and were about to carry out a flip to find $W^{3g+1}_D$ to obtain the full triple describing $D$.
 Then it would be desirable to have some rudimentary lookahead to see whether $D$ will be used as an input for a doubleflip.
-If so, one can once and for all carry out the algorithm of Proposition~\ref{proposition3.12}, instead of first ending the previous computation with a simple flip using Corollary~\ref{corollary3.6}.
-That way, using Proposition~\ref{proposition3.12}, we simultaneously obtain both the space $W^{3g}_D$ and the elements $s,t \in W^{3g+1}_{2D}$. \item Negation in this model amounts to starting with $W^{3g}_D$, choosing the first two elements $s\in W^{2g}_D, t\in W^{2g+1}_D$ of the echelon basis, with $\Divisor s = D+A$, and flipping as in Corollary~\ref{corollary3.6} with $N=3g$.
-This produces the space $W^{3g}_A$, while guaranteeing that $D$ was typical to begin with (and that $A$ is semi-typical, although we know already that $A$ is typical because $\tilde{D}$ is).
-The output is then the triple $(W^{3g}_A,s,t)$. \end{enumerate}
+If so, we can once and for all carry out the algorithm of Proposition~\ref{proposition3.12}, instead of first ending the previous computation with a simple flip using Proposition~\ref{proposition3.6}.
+That way, using Proposition~\ref{proposition3.12}, we simultaneously obtain both the space $W^{3g+1}_D$ and the elements $s,t \in W^{3g+1}_{2D}$. \item \textbf{Negation of a divisor class:} Given the space $W^{3g+1}_D$, take the first two elements $s\in W^{2g}_D, t\in W^{2g+1}_D$ of the echelon basis, with $\Divisor s = D+A$, and flip as in Proposition~\ref{proposition3.6} with $N=3g+1$.
+This produces the space $W^{3g+1}_A$, while certifying that $D$ was typical to begin with (we already know that $A$ is typical, because $\tilde{D}$ is).
+Return as output the triple $(W^{3g+1}_A,s,t)$.
+This procedure succeeds if and only if $D$ is typical. \end{enumerate} \end{theorem}